Thinking about buying American Tourister’s luggage?

 Additionally, if the warranty doesn’t cover the bag, you can purchase repair parts separately by contacting their customer support.
 Often, this is the cheapest solution.

-Generally, their suitcases are priced relatively affordable.
-Although they’re slightly more expensive than Rockland or U.S. traveler, they’re cheaper than Samsonite, Travelpro or Delsey.
+Generally, American Tourister’s suitcases are priced relatively affordable.
+Although they’re slightly more expensive than Rockland and Merax, they’re still cheaper than Samsonite, Travelpro or Delsey.

-For instance, if you’re looking for a single suitcase, both hardside and softside, expect to pay around 60-100$.
-To compare, for Samsonite, you would spend around 100-180$.
+If you’re looking for a single suitcase, both hardside and softside, expect to pay around 60-100$.
+For Samsonite, you would spend around 100-180$.

-Their luggage sets are less expensive and overall offer a pretty good deal.
-For a 3-piece luggage set, expect to pay around 50$ – 140$.
+Their luggage sets are less expensive and overall are a pretty good deal.
+For a 3-piece luggage set, expect to pay around 50$ – 180$.

 Given their durability and warranty, we rated their prices at 10 out of 10.
 Finding anything better at these prices is hard.